-The contribution requirements for the GLI Program are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
-The total rate for the GLI Program was 1.31% of covered employee compensation.
+The contribution requirements for the GLI Plan are governed by §51.1-506 and §51.1-508 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies and school divisions by the Virginia General Assembly.
+The total rate for the GLI Plan was 1.31% of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.79% (1.31% x 60%) and the employer component was 0.52% (1.31% x 40%).
 Employers may elect to pay all or part of the employee contribution; however, the employer must pay all of the employer contribution.
-Each employer's contractually required employer contribution rate for the year ended June 30, 2019 was 0.52% of covered employee compensation.
+Each employer's contractually required employer contribution rate for the years ended June 30, 2020 and 2019 was 0.52% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2017.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits payable during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the GLI Program from the entity were \$27,074 and \$25,512 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions to the GLI Plan from the entity were \$29,203 and \$27,074 for the years ended June 30, 2020 and June 30, 2019, respectively.

-GLI OPEB Liabilities, GLI OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the GLI Program OPEB
+GLI OPEB Liabilities, GLI OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to the GLI Plan OPEB

-At June 30, 2019, the entity reported a liability of \$389,000 for its proportionate share of the Net GLI OPEB Liability.
-The Net GLI OPEB Liability was measured as of June 30, 2018 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation as of that date.
-The covered employer's proportion of the Net GLI OPEB Liability was based on the covered employer's actuarially determined employer contributions to the GLI Program for the year ended June 30, 2018 relative to the total of the actuarially determined employer contributions for all participating employers.
-At June 30, 2018, the participating employer's proportion was 0.02561% as compared to 0.02503% at June 30, 2017.
+At June 30, 2020, the entity reported a liability of \$428,948 for its proportionate share of the Net GLI OPEB Liability.
+The Net GLI OPEB Liability was measured as of June 30, 2019 and the total GLI OPEB liability used to calculate the Net GLI OPEB Liability was determined by an actuarial valuation performed as of June 30, 2018, and rolled forward to the measurement date of June 30, 2019.
+The covered employer's proportion of the Net GLI OPEB Liability was based on the covered employer's actuarially determined employer contributions to the GLI Program Plan for the year ended June 30, 2019 relative to the total of the actuarially determined employer contributions for all participating employers.
+At June 30, 2019, the participating employer's proportion was 0.02636% as compared to 0.02561% at June 30, 2018.